 - History of Modern and Contemporary Sculpture (completed, Azusa Pacific University, 2020)

-- Art and Politics: History of Purity and Propaganda
+- Art and Politics: History of Art in Promotion and Propaganda

 - Art in Education: Theory and Practice in K-12 and Higher Education